VEckardt/IntegrityTriggerDoc/README.md

 ## How to run
 Option 1: Custom Menu
 - click Custom > Trigger Doc
-- Then review the outcome in your users home, the resulting file name will be somehting like TriggerDoc-2017-11-12.xlsx
+- Then review the outcome in your users home, the resulting file name will be something like TriggerDoc-2017-11-12.xlsx

 Option 2: Command Line
 - go into your client folder
-- run:  java -jar IntegrityTriggerDoc.jar  (--hostname= --user= --port=)
+- run:  java -jar IntegrityTriggerDoc.jar  (--hostname= --user= --port=) or
+- run:  java -jar <your shared folder>IntegrityTriggerDoc.jar  (--hostname= --user= --port=)

 ## Result Analysis
 - Beside the disabled triggers, sometimes another one will appear in black below the others.
 This is caused by a recent trigger type change.
 Then, the old rule is kept in Integrity although you may have turned the trigger to "scheduled".
 Solution: turn it back to "rule", remove the rule.
 Save.
 Then reopen and set again to "scheduled".
 The rule should now be empty.
 Same belongs to the timing information (pre/post).